NetworkGradeLinux/mion/docs/intro.rst

   profile types.
 These are defined below.

 Guest Image
-  A guest image is esstentially the template for an Oryx guest.
+  A guest image is essentially the template for an Oryx guest.
 It defines the initial state of the rootfs within the guest, the Linux capabilities to be assigned and the commands to run when the guest is started.